Some things in life are worth waiting for...

 Itinerary

-The Wayuu will dance the Yonna to the beat of a drum (kacha).
-This festival is carried out only to welcome someone important, to express gratitude for the rain in the desert, to celebrate a joyful event, or to mark the transition of a girl to a woman in the tribe.
-The women, dressed in red, remember that blood is sacred and must not be spilled.
-They also honor their ancestors, who are represented in all the nature surrounding them.
+Important note: The Wayuú will dance the Yonna to the rhythm of a drum (kacha).
+This festival is held solely to welcome someone important, to express gratitude for the rain in the desert, to celebrate a joyous event, or to mark the transition of a girl into a woman in the tribe.
+The women, dressed in red, remember that blood is sacred and should not be spilled.
+They also honor their ancestors, who are represented in all the nature that surrounds them.

-After the dance, you will enjoy a typical Wayuu lunch before transferring to the Waya Hotel in Albania.
+We continue to the Waya Hotel or similar in Albania.
 This municipality is home to the largest open-pit coal mine in the world.

 Did you know?